Legal dispute over Quebec's language policy: Bill 104

 In August 2007, the Quebec Court of Appeal ruled that a section of the province's language legislation is unlawful.
 The judgment stated that Bill 104, an amendment to the Charter passed in 2002 that stopped children of francophone and newcomers from using the English educational system, was contrary to the Charter of Rights and Freedoms.
 The amendment was passed to thwart entry to English schools by pupils who had gone to at least one year of an unsubsidized private institution.
 It had been passed unanimously (by all parties) in the provincial legislature.

 The Appeal Court verdict disallowed a segment of Bill 104, suggesting that students can be present English public establishments if they have been at an English private academy for a minimum of one year or have been permitted a special dispensation.
 The Quebec government immediately announced it would appeal the decision to the Supreme Court of Canada, which it did.

-A judgment was given that delays use of that conclusion until the Supreme Court of Canada judges on a provincial administration request.
+A judgment was given that delayed use of that conclusion until the Supreme Court of Canada judged on a provincial administration request.